-An access token represents a user who has authorized your product to access Nest data.
+An access token represents a user who has authorized your product to access their Nest data.
 In some Works with Nest connections, you'll make API calls for a user with a single access token.
 In others, you'll use a different access token for each device the user has authorized.

 Where to store access tokens

 In an App-to-Cloud connection, each user's device is assigned a unique access token.
 Store each access token on the corresponding device.